jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Dynamic Data/Creating columns _ data records.md

 ## Creating columns and records via Jigx Builder

-You can create columns in the table by creating a jig, then define the columns you require in the table by using the Dynamic Data provider's `create` or `save` method.&#x20;
+You can create columns in the table by creating a jig, then define the columns you require in the table by using the Dynamic Data provider's `create` or `save` method.
 Here are scenarios commonly used to create columns and data from a jig.

 ### **Create a **[**form**](https://docs.jigx.com/examples/form)** and use the **[**submit form**](https://docs.jigx.com/examples/submit-form)** action**&#x20;